asdfugil/srd/dmg/README.md

 - Install: https://github.com/xsscx/srd/tree/main/dmg#readme
 - Discussion: nvram settings disabling KTRR, CTRR and kASLR https://github.com/apple/security-research-device/discussions/2
 - Build  Entitlements Issues for PR 42, 48, 49 https://github.com/xsscx/srd/blob/main/srd_tools-24.100.3/example-cryptex/srd-iphone11-iphone12-entitlements-testing-sample-example.md
--
-### Build 'n Fiddle
-This section is only in the DMG Info.
-Debugserver, ASAN. & UBSAN can be fiddled with to potentially make work.
-Remove all the directories in src __except__ cryptex-run and debugserver.
-You may find that by Fiddling you can make debugserver work.
-Fiddling a bit more you may find that ASAN & UBSAN build too.
-You're Mileage May Vary.
-T8010 with macOS Beta and Xcode Beta have best results. macOS Retail on X86_64 provided slightly different results due to library differences in Beta train.

 ## SRD DMG Testing
 - Universal cryptex for iPhone 11 and iPhone 12 SRD Models